Dr. Gianluca Demartini,

 demartini@acm.org

-Dr. Gianluca Demartini is an Associate Professor in Data Science at the University of Queensland, School of Electrical Engineering and Computer Science.
-His main research interests are Information Retrieval, Semantic Web, and Human Computation.
-His research has been supported by the Australian Research Council (ARC), the Swiss National Science Foundation (SNSF), the EU H2020 framework program, the UK Engineering and Physical Sciences Research Council (EPSRC), Facebook, Google, and the Wikimedia Foundation.
-He received Best Paper Awards at the ACM SIGIR International Conference on the Theory of Information Retrieval (ICTIR) in 2023, AAAI Conference on Human Computation and Crowdsourcing (HCOMP) in 2018 and at the European Conference on Information Retrieval (ECIR) in 2016, the Best Short Paper Award at ECIR in 2020 and the Best Demo Award at the International Semantic Web Conference (ISWC) in 2011.
-He has published more than 200 peer-reviewed scientific publications including papers at major venues such as WWW, ACM SIGIR, VLDBJ, ISWC, and ACM CHI.
-He has given several invited talks, tutorials, and keynotes at a number of academic conferences (e.g., ISWC, ICWSM, WebScience, and the RuSSIR Summer School), companies (e.g., Facebook), and Dagstuhl seminars.
-He is a senior member of the ACM since 2020, an ACM Distinguished Speaker since 2015, and has been a TEDx speaker in 2019.
-He serves as associate editor for the Transactions on Graph Data and Knowledge (TGDK) Journal and as an editorial board member for the Information Retrieval journal.
+Gianluca Demartini is a Professor in Data Science and an ARC Future Fellow at the School of Electrical Engineering and Computer Science at the University of Queensland, Australia.
+He is also a Dieter Schwarz Fellow at the Technical University of Munich, Germany.
+His main research interests in Data Science include Information Retrieval and Responsible Artificial Intelligence.
+His research is currently funded by the Australian Research Council, the Swiss National Science Foundation, Meta, Google, and the Wikimedia Foundation.
+He received multiple Best Paper awards at Artificial Intelligence and Information Retrieval conferences.
+He has published more than 200 scientific papers at major computer science venues such as the ACM Web Conference, ACM SIGIR, VLDB Journal, ISWC, and ACM CHI.
+He is an ACM Senior Member, ACM Distinguished Speaker, and TEDx speaker.
+His recent research has looked at the application of AI for public good.
+This includes, for example, applications of AI to online misinformation detection, harmful content detection, and gender and political bias in AI.
+This has led him to work on fundamental research challenges including data bias management, fairness in AI, and human-artificial intelligence collaboration.
+He serves as associate editor for the Transactions on Graph Data and Knowledge (TGDK) Journal and for the ACM Journal of Data and Information Quality (JDIQ).
 He is a steering committee member for the AAAI HCOMP conference.
-He was PC Chair for the ACM Conference on Research and Development in Information Retrieval (SIGIR) in 2022.
+He was PC Chair for the AAAI HCOMP conference in 2024, the International Semantic Web Conference in 2024, and for the ACM Conference on Research and Development in Information Retrieval (SIGIR) in 2022.
 He was General co-Chair for the ACM International Conference on Information and Knowledge Management (CIKM) 2021.
 He was Crowdsourcing and Human Computation Track co-Chair at WWW 2018 and co-chair for the Human Computation and Crowdsourcing Track at ESWC 2015.
-He has been Senior Program Committee member for, among others, the ACM Conference on Research and Development in Information Retrieval (SIGIR), the ACM Web Search and Data Mining (WSDM) Conference, the International Joint Conference on Artificial Intelligence (IJCAI), the AAAI Conference on Human Computation and Crowdsourcing (HCOMP), and the International Conference on Web Engineering (ICWE).
-He co-organized several workshops and tutorials at international conferences as well as the Entity Ranking Track at the Initiative for the Evaluation of XML Retrieval in 2008 and 2009.
 Before joining the University of Queensland, he was Lecturer at the University of Sheffield in UK, post-doctoral researcher at the eXascale Infolab at the University of Fribourg in Switzerland, visiting researcher at UC Berkeley, junior researcher at the L3S Research Center in Germany, and intern at Yahoo!
 Research in Spain.
-In 2011, he obtained a Ph.D. in Computer Science at the Leibniz University of Hanover focusing on Semantic Search.
+In 2011, he obtained a Ph.D. in Computer Science at the Leibniz University of Hannover focusing on Semantic Search.

 Demo